Patchwork53/BUET_CSE_3_2/README.md

 # BUET_CSE_3_2
 Offlines, Onlines and Projects of Level 3 Term 2

+### CSE301
+Assignment on Selected Exercises from Concrete Mathematics 2nd Ed.

 ### CSE314
 Bombed the onlines.
 The offlines are mostly correct.